yijencheng/obsidian-leetcode/content/02.模板/Sliding Window – Dynamic Size.md

 # 例題
 ### 範例1
-題目：[Maximum sum of subarray with size k](https://www.geeksforgeeks.org/dsa/find-maximum-minimum-sum-subarray-size-k/) 敘述：Given an array of integers and a number k, find the maximum sum of a subarray of size k.
+題目：[Maximum sum of subarray with size k](https://www.geeksforgeeks.org/dsa/find-maximum-minimum-sum-subarray-size-k/) 敘述：Given an array of integers and a number k, find the maximum sum of a subarray ==of size k ==.
 Example 1:
 > Input  : arr = {100, 200, 300, 400},  k = 2
 > Output : 700